 HashSet allows null object.
 TreeSet doesn’t allow null Object and throw NullPointerException, Why, because TreeSet uses compareTo() method to compare keys and compareTo() will throw java.lang.NullPointerException.

-If you want a sorted Set then it is better to add elements to HashSet and then convert it into TreeSet rather than creating a TreeSet and adding elements to it.
+Note: If you want a sorted Set then it is better to add elements to HashSet and then convert it into TreeSet rather than creating a TreeSet and adding elements to it.

 HashSet contains: practice geeks for contribute